 An even more extreme condition than merely broken ribs or a punctured lung is called flail chest.
 Flail chest occurs when so many ribs are broken(usually at least three in a row or more) that that part of the chest separates from the rest, making breathing difficult or impossible.
 The affected part of the chest moves separately from the rest of the rib cage, expanding inwards when the victim breathes in and reversing when the victim breathes out, the exact opposite of what the rest of the chest is doing.
 Flail chest can be a fatal condition, and it may also coincide with a punctured lung.

 While broken ribs are common with car collisions and falls, a fractured hip is usually an injury that pedestrians, cyclists, motorcyclists, and fall victims suffer, though it can also be caused by severe car collisions, as well.
 The hip is one of the largest, sturdiest bones in the body, and when it is damaged, the patient will experience extreme pain and immobility.
 Hip surgery is usually necessary, and rehabilitation takes at least a half year.
-Most patients with fractured hips are back to work by four months, though full recovery takes six months to a year, according to My Health Alberta.
+Most patients with fractured hips are back to work by four months, though full recovery takes six months to a year.
 Regaining full strength and mobility may take years, or may never happen.
 Elderly fall and hip fracture victims take even longer to heal, and hip fracture is actually a leading contributor to death for the elderly.
 Tragically, a fractured hip could very well be the beginning of the end for older victims, even when the hip fracture is the only injury sustained in the incident.
 For victims who suffer multiple broken bones and one of those bones is the hip or femur head, they are in for a considerable degree of pain and suffering, in addition to losing wages for time taken off work to heal.

 Other Commonly Broken Bones in Slip and Falls and Traffic Collisions